BlaqueDevs/se-assignment-day-4-software-project-management-Pheonixai/README.md

 4. Proper resource allocation and chevking for availability to avoid delayed resources which will hinder the project

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
-Answer : Effective cost control is important because it ensures the project does not go beyong the frame of the budget anf prevents cost overruns.
+Answer : Effective cost control is important because it ensures the project does not go beyong the frame of the budget and prevents cost overruns.
 Strategies are :1.
 Detailed budget planning and resource allocation
 2. Calculating the cost variance intermittently
 3. Regular budget monitoring